mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Monday, 11 August 2025
+## On Tuesday, 12 August 2025

-- The average temperature today is 20.73˚C,
+- The average temperature today is 19.07˚C,
-- With highs of 20.95˚C and lows of 19.91˚C,
+- With highs of 19.98˚C and lows of 18.32˚C,
-- It may feel like 20.69˚C with moderate rain
+- It may feel like 19.12˚C with overcast clouds
-- The wind speed is 2.31m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1017hPa and humidity is 70%
+- The pressure is 1017hPa and humidity is 80%
 - The sun will rise at 04:48 and set at 19:38

 <!-- weather_marker ends -->